-In 2000, Ohio State opened the Davis Heart and Lung Research Institute helping to advance translational research by connecting the work of basic scientists with clinical scientists.
+In 2000, Ohio State opened the Dorothy M. Davis Heart and Lung Research Institute helping to advance translational research by connecting the work of basic scientists with clinical scientists.

 In 2004, the Ross Heart Hospital opened and became a model for leading edge cardiovascular care.

-By the end of the decade, Ohio State had also been named an NIH Center for Clinical and Translational Science, advanced magnetic resonance imaging techniques and provided seminal work on the role of aberrant mRNA in the genesis of cancer.
+By the end of the decade, Ohio State had also been named a National Institute of Health Center for Clinical and Translational Science, advanced magnetic resonance imaging techniques and provided seminal work on the role of aberrant mRNA in the genesis of cancer.

 Ohio State pioneered the use of Google Glass as a surgical and education tool.

 Our College of Medicine launches its innovative Lead.Serve.Inspire curriculum, which prepares future physicians and medical scientists for leadership positions in health care.